precurse/ansible-smartos_provision/README.md

 image_uuid: `imgadm avail` from SmartOS global zone has possible values.
    Listed here: https://docs.joyent.com/public-cloud/instances/infrastructure/images as well.

+image_name: `imgadm avail` from SmartOS global zone will show possible values.

+  NOTE: This should be used instead of image_uuid when the latest
+     version of an image is desired.
+If image_uuid is also set, image_name will be ignored.

 alias [REQUIRED] Synonymous with virtual machine hostname cpu_cap [OPTIONAL] (default: 100)